alecroy/alecroy.github.io/_posts/2016-01-02-drinking-some-elixir.md

 ---
 layout: post
 title: "Drinking some Elixir"
-date: 2016-01-02 20:15
+date: 2016-01-02 20:15:00 -0500 EST
+categories: Software
 ---

 I got an Elixir book for Christmas, the one by Dave Thomas.

 If you're anything like me (and I know I am), you get a little excited when someone puts a fresh twist on Erlang.

 It's a bit different from Erlang, in a lot of ways.
 Not in bad ways; you don't seem to lose much, and you do seem to gain quite a bit.
 Here are just a few things I've noticed: